 Those undertaking real estate projects do not pool enough resources to do the projects they undertake.
 This leads to frantic cost minimization measures which sometimes may interfere with the quality of the final product.

 (b) Limited funding by financial institutions

-Financial institutions like banks, micro finance organizations as well as Sacco’s also offer stringent financing criteria which makes it in most cases disqualify majority of the applicants or reduces the amount individual would qualify to apply.
+Financial institutions like banks, microfinance organizations as well as Sacco’s also offer stringent financing criteria which makes it in most cases disqualify the majority of the applicants or reduces the amount individuals would qualify to apply.

 (c) High cost of borrowing

 The cost of borrowing in the country is a deterrent to many people who would want to borrow.
 The cost you incur to secure funding plus over 15% annual interest is a hindrance to many people.
 Some organizations offer funding at a cost of 20% per annum and mortgage loans at an annual rate of 18%.
 This makes borrowing difficult coupled with the fact that the repayment period is also 5years and below for many financial institutions.

 2. Unprofessional conduct by contractors and government agencies

 The other challenge is the conduct of some contractors and officials of government agencies dealing with the approval of construction projects.
 Some contractors who are not registered engage in practices which injure the reputation of other contractors or injure the sector.

 Some officials of government agencies also don’t do their work leading to houses being built in areas which should not have developments, approving projects with issues, failure to visit construction sites and ensure adherence to the law is achieved and so many things.